slds-lmu/lecture_i2ml/README.md

   even would like to provide a new quiz question or coding example?
 Please consider providing a pull request.
 To do so, please check out the *devel* branch of the repo and add your fixes there.
 Writing an e-mail with suggested improvements is obviously very welcome as well!

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+## Similar Projects

+[Data Science in a Box](https://datasciencebox.org/) follows a similar philosophy as this course, with much more emphasis on learning R, doing data visualization and understanding more classsical statistical inference methods (hypothesis tests, linear regression, etc.)